aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

 2. Create a [JavaPairRDD<String, Integer>](https://spark.apache.org/docs/latest/api/java/index.html?org/apache/spark/api/java/JavaPairRDD.html) that contains key-value pairs.
 The key is the response code (as a string) and the value is 1.
 You will use the [mapToPair](https://spark.apache.org/docs/latest/api/java/org/apache/spark/api/java/JavaRDDLike.html#mapToPair-org.apache.spark.api.java.function.PairFunction-) transformation and the [Tuple2](https://www.scala-lang.org/api/current/scala/Tuple2.html) class (Complete `// To do 1`).
 3. To count the number of records per response code, use the action [countByKey](https://spark.apache.org/docs/latest/api/java/org/apache/spark/api/java/JavaPairRDD.html#countByKey--) (Complete `// To do 2`).
 4. Write the aggregate values to the standard output.
-The output should look similar to the following.
+The output should look similar to the following:

     ```text
     Code '302' : number of entries 355